ITISFoundation/osparc-simcore/packages/common-library/README.md

-# simcore pydantic models library
+# simcore pydantic common library

-Contains the [pydantic](https://pydantic-docs.helpmanual.io/)-based models for use in the simcore platform.
-As a reminder pydantic allows creation of python classes that automatically validate their contents based on types.
-It also provides mechanism to generate json schemas describing the classes internals.

-Requirements to be compatible with the library:

-- be a pydantic-based model
-- not a model for use in a REST API (or at least not directly) only for a specific service (ServiceUpdate model for use in a PATCH REST call on the webserver has nothing to do in the library for example, but a base class for it is ok)
+Contains the common classes, functions and in general utilities for use in the simcore platform.

 ## Installation